 - The KPIs of Operations, which measure the performance of the traffic running along RFC OEM monitored in terms of punctuality, volume of traffic and delay reasons:

 - Punctuality at origin

 - Punctuality at destination

-- Number of train runs
+- Overall number of trains on the RFC

 - The KPIs of Market development, which measure the capability of the RFC OEM in meeting the market demands are monitored in terms of:

-- Traffic volume

-- Relation between the capacity allocated by the C-OSS and the total allocated capacity
+- Ratio of the capacity allocated by C-OSS and the total allocated capacity

+- Overall number of trains per border

 In order to use the same quality of data and to reduce the overall efforts of the RFCs and RNE, mainly the same IT tools are used for the calculation of the commonly applicable KPIs.
 In case the data can be provided by PCS or TIS, then the data processing tool is OBI.
 If the necessary data are not available in RNE IT tools, the RFCs collect the data (e.g. via their IMs from the IMs' IT tools) and do the calculation individually.
 The calculation formulas of common KPIs can be found in the Guidelines for Key Performance Indicators of Rail Freight Corridors.